If you've blocked our ad, please consider unblocking it.

 |s_v_App_Night_1||Jimmy saying "Good night."|

-The background of the Nail Call boss game was changed from brown to black.
+The background of the Nail Call boss game was changed from red to black.

 R.O.B.'s red colors were changed to gray, as they were when it was originally brought overseas, and the Famicom was appropriately changed to a front-loading NES.
 The color changes also affected the Robot Block logo, as it shares a palette with R.O.B.